A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Data

 The primary data set used in this study consists of the images and point source catalogs from the SMOG survey \citep{carey2008}.
-The SMOG survey covered the area of $\sim$21 square degrees in the outer Galactic plane with the Galactic longitude ({\it l}) and Galactic latitude ({\it b}) ranges of roughly (102$^{\circ}$, 109$^{\circ}$) and (0$^{\circ}$, 3$^{\circ}$), respectively, with the Infrared Array Camera (IRAC, 3.6--8.0 $\mu$m; \citealt{fazio2004}) and The Multiband Imaging Photometer for Spitzer (MIPS, 24--160 $\mu$m; \citealt{rieke2004}) instruments.
-In this study, we focus on a small region around \iras{} ($104\rlap.^{\circ}55<l<105^{\circ}$) and ($2\rlap.^{\circ}55<b<2\rlap.^{\circ}95$), which we refer to as the \lq IRAS 22147 region'.
+The SMOG survey covers an area of $\sim$21 square degrees in the outer Galactic plane with the Galactic longitude ({\it l}) and Galactic latitude ({\it b}) ranges of roughly (102$^{\circ}$, 109$^{\circ}$) and (0$^{\circ}$, 3$^{\circ}$), respectively, with the Infrared Array Camera (IRAC, 3.6--8.0 $\mu$m; \citealt{fazio2004}) and Multiband Imaging Photometer for Spitzer (MIPS, 24--160 $\mu$m; \citealt{rieke2004}) instruments.
+In this study, we focus on a small region around \iras{} ($104\rlap.^{\circ}55<l<105^{\circ}$) and ($2\rlap.^{\circ}55<b<2\rlap.^{\circ}95$), which we refer to as the " IRAS 22147 region."

 The SMOG IRAC data were processed by the Wisconsin GLIMPSE IRAC pipeline and the data products are available at the Infrared Science Archive (IRSA; \citealt{smogdoc}).
-The data products include the IRAC Point Source `Catalog' containing the highest reliability sources and the more complete IRAC Point Source `Archive' containing sources with less stringent selection criteria than the Catalog.
-Here, we use the IRAC Archive, which is more complete, yet requires to identify and remove unreliable detections during our analysis.
+The data products include the IRAC point source catalog containing the highest reliability sources and the more complete IRAC point source archive containing sources with less stringent selection criteria than the catalog.
+Here, we use the IRAC archive, which is more complete, although it requires the identification and removal of unreliable detections during our analysis.
 The angular resolution of the {\it Spitzer} IRAC 3.6--8.0 $\mu$m observations is $\sim$2$''$.

-\textit{Spitzer} data is supplemented with near-IR ({\it JHK$_{s}$}) photometry from the Two Micron All Sky Survey \citep[2MASS, ][]{skrutskie2006} which is included in the final IRAC catalogs at IRSA.
+\textit{Spitzer} data is supplemented with near-IR ({\it JHK$_{s}$}) photometry from the Two Micron All Sky Survey \citep[2MASS, ][]{skrutskie2006}, which is included in the final IRAC catalogs at IRSA.

 Figure 1 shows the three-color composite image of the IRAS 22147 region using IRAC and MIPS mosaics.
-The morphology of the region reveals an embedded cluster corresponding to the position of \iras{}, and an arc of emission to the north.
+The morphology of the region reveals an embedded cluster corresponding to the position of \iras{} and an arc of emission to the north.
 An extended structure toward south-east corresponds to the position of IRAS 22159+5948.